-British Columbia has a productive coastal ecosystem that sustains populations of whales, porpoises and dolphins, collectively known as cetaceans.
-Whales and ships share the same waters, and many of the ships calling at the Port of Vancouver transit through endangered southern resident killer whale critical habitat, as well as areas known to be of importance to other at-risk whales, including northern resident killer whales, humpback, fin, blue and sei whales.
+The southern coast of British Columbia is home to one of the world’s most productive coastal ecosystems, sustaining numerous populations of whales, porpoises and dolphins, including the endangered southern resident killer whales.
+As whales and ships share the same waters, many of the ships calling at the Port of Vancouver transit through endangered southern resident killer whale critical habitat, as well as other areas of importance to whales such as the northern resident killer whales, humpback, fin, blue, and sei whales.

 Our partners and advisors

-The ECHO Program is guided by input from a diverse range of partners and advisors to help the program focus efforts, set goals and objectives and implement voluntary measures.
+The ECHO Program is guided by input from partners and advisors from across government, the marine transportation industry, environmental groups, and Indigenous communities.

 The ECHO Program develops educational resources to help mariners share our waters responsibly with marine mammals in the region.